jhollinger/uberloader/README.md

 # Uberloader

 Uberloader is a new way of preloading associations in ActiveRecord.
+It works like `preload`, but with the following changes:

+* Custom scopes may be given.
-Nested preloads use blocks.
-Custom scopes may be given as args and/or as method calls inside a block.
+* Nested preloads use blocks.

 ```ruby
 widgets = Widget